*Image courtesy of Summit Swim Team 2019

 In 2019, the scope was planned to increase and also to shake up the traditional training protocol for a swimmer.

 Coach Fletcher sums up the traditional programming here: “The typical swim program focuses on being in the water as much as possible.
-Traditional programs believe that being in the water every day and swimming as much as possible is the best way to improve your performance.
+Traditional programs believe that being in the water every day.
+Swimming as much as possible is the best way to improve your performance.”
 For 2019, we swam 3 days a week and trained in the gym 2 days.
 Our consistent Sports Performance participants saw significant time drops and significant overall health improvements.”

-The 2019 Summit High School Swim Team saw significant improvement and time drops all season long from the athletes that participated consistently in the program.
+The 2019 Summit High School Swim Team saw significant improvement.
+The team had time drops all season long from the athletes who participated consistently in the program.

 In addition to the improved performance, Summit High School Swim Team also saw that the members partaking in the OC Sports Performance training also felt an increased level of self-confidence, a healthier body image, and also boasted a GPA average of 3.8 or higher!

 Sierra said this about one of her 2019 Swimmers:

 “This year was one athlete’s first year on the team – she was a Senior who had participated in other sports her through her high school career.
 She suffered from extreme anxiety and in the first couple of weeks had a very difficult time even making it through practice without an episode.
 Her confidence levels were low – she would choose to swim with those whose ability did not match her own, she would pick weights up that were far below her ability level, she would struggle before a race with anxiety attacks.
 As the season progressed, her anxiety levels reduced – she began leading the fast lane, helping others, and by the last meet was asking to be in certain events so she could race others and see more time drops.
 She ended up dropping over 15 seconds in her 200 free from the start of the season to the end.”